 Events with food served in the Regents’ Room must use a caterer from the list of Texas State approved caterers.

 The food service caterer will be responsible for removing all catering supplies and equipment.
 All items must be removed from the room immediately upon the completion of the reserved event.
 In the event the room is not cleaned, a charge will be assessed to the reserving party.

 Events at which alcoholic beverages are served must be approved by UPD, the university food service contractor, and the dean of Students before the reservation will be confirmed, as outlined in UPPS No. 05.03.03, Alcoholic Beverage Policy and Procedure.

 A university police officer is required for all events where alcoholic beverages are served.
 UPD will determine the number of university police officers needed for the event depending on the expected attendance.
 The sponsoring organization shall assume the financial responsibility for the officers.

 All alcoholic beverages must be served by the university’s designated food service contractor.

-A rental fee is charged for the use of space on the 11th floor depending on priority grouping and type of event.
+A rental fee is charged for the use of space on the 11th floor based on priority grouping (priority grouping is determined by university affiliation) and type of event.

 An overtime fee is defined as hours prior to or beyond normal university working hours (8 a.m. to 5 p.m., Monday through Friday).
 Working hours are based on approved office hour schedules for university departments on days that the university is officially open.
 In no instance shall events go beyond 12:00 a.m. for Priorities III – VII.
 Arrangements for overtime events must be made at least two weeks prior to the event through the office of the VPFSS.

-A setup fee is defined as a standard charge for Priorities III - VII.
+A setup fee is defined as a standard charge for Priorities I, III – VII.